LF-digitala-kanaler/LFUI-components/README.md

 Finally Update Shipping list with your changes.

-### Deploy
+### Deploy storybook site

 When your pull request is merged a Github action will build your changes to Github pages and be available [here](https://lf-digitala-kanaler.github.io/LFUI-components/7.1.0/)

 Automatic release with Github Action is only active for the current release branch, you can change this in main.yml if you need to add another branch.

-When the pull request is accepted and merged a Github action will automaticly creat a new release and update the version number.
+When the pull request is accepted and merged a Github action will automatically create a new release and update the version number.

+### Create a Release

-### 6. Update LFUI in LFDS
+### Update LFUI in LFDS